 Interested in volunteering as a school governor in Birmingham?

-School Governors have the right to reasonable time off from work for their public duties.
-You may not be paid for this so check with your HR Department.
+School governors have the right to reasonable time off from work for their public duties.
+Some companies allow paid time off, so check with your employer.

-As well as providing you an insight into the education system and opportunity to work alongside a wide range of people, your support and challenge will make a positive difference to a school in Birmingham and the outcomes for children at that school.
+As well as providing you with an opportunity to develop new and existing skills, being a governor provides an insight into the education system and an opportunity to work alongside a wide range of people.
+Your support and challenge will make a positive difference to a school in Birmingham and the outcomes for children at that school.

-You will spend your time as a school governor:
+How you will spend your time as a governor

 - Reading reports and papers and keeping up to date on the progress that the school is making.